 When you buy a home, you'll need to pay a solicitor or qualified conveyancer for the legal work required.
 This will include checking the title to the property, preparing the mortgage documents, receiving the money to pay for the purchase, paying it to the seller's solicitor, and negotiating with the seller's solicitor in the event of any dispute.

 If you need help finding a solicitor, most lenders are happy to recommend one.

 What is stamp duty?

-Stamp duty (Land and Building Transactions Tax in Scotland) is a tax charged by Her Majesty's Revenue & Customs (HMRC) on certain house and land purchases and some transfers of property.
+Stamp duty (Land and Building Transactions Tax in Scotland) is a tax charged by HM Revenue & Customs (HMRC) on certain house and land purchases and some transfers of property.

 Will I need insurance?

 It's important to protect you and your new home, so you'll need to consider buildings insurance.
 All mortgage lenders will need to know your property is suitably insured.
 Your property may already be covered by a management company of the freeholder, if it's leasehold.
 Your solicitor should be able to confirm whether this is the case.
 It's also likely you'll need contents insurance to cover any fixtures, fittings and valuables in your property.

 What bills should I prepare for in my new home?